SteveBarnett/WordCamp-2016/deck.md

 ^ we'll use these tools today
 mostly focus on PSI
-not because OMG Google, but because good advice if **fancy**, do WPT
+not because OMG Google :100:, but because good advice if **fancy**, do WPT

 ---